ljulliar/retina-sdk.rb/README.md

 This gem will not pull in any other library.

 *IMPORTANT NOTE*
-This client is compatibale with Ruby 2.0 and above.
+This client is compatible with Ruby 2.0 and above.
 It won't run with Ruby 1.8 or 1.9.
-It is compatible with 2.x.x versions of
+It is compatible with 2.x.x versions of [cortical.io's api](http://api.cortical.io)</a>.
-[cortical.io's api](http://api.cortical.io)</a>.

 ## Usage